johnmutuma5/Notes/DevOps/docker_main.md

 *[img] Docker volumes in a nutshell*

 ##### Volume mapping

 Just like we did PORT mapping to create referencing between the local PORT and a PORT in container with the `-p` option, we can achieve a similar effect with volumes.
 We can map a local volume to a container volume with the `-v` option. i.e. `-v < local_dir >:< container_dir >`.
 The `local_dir` would be the present working directory (pwd) if running the container from the project folder and the `container_dir` would be the container's `WORKDIR` as specified in the Dockerfile.
-Instead of using putting the entire path to the `pwd` in the command, we can make use of bash shell scripting `command substitution` to autoload the `pwd` with `$(pwd)`.
+Instead of putting the entire path to the `pwd` in the command, we can make use of bash shell scripting `command substitution` to autoload the `pwd` with `$(pwd)`.
 Our run command for our react app would therefore be as follows;
 > _docker run  -p 3000:3000 -v $(pwd):/app  < the_image_hash>_

 On running the above command, we get an error that `node_modules` is missing!!
 Let's talk about bookmarking volumes below.